Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Abstract

 \section{Abstract}

 We study a one-band Hubbard model for a twisted cuprate bilayer with a twist angle of 43.6$^\circ$ and a moire cell containing 58 sites.
 We use the variational cluster approximation (VCA), which treats short-range correlations exactly and leads, in single layers, to a dome of $d$-wave superconductivity away from half-filling from strong on-site repulsion alone.
-We find a time-reversal-symmetry (TRS) breaking phase in a small doping interval in the overdoped region when interlayer tunneling is strong enough.
-Contrary to expectations, being closer to the $45^{\circ}$ twist angle does not expand this TRS region compared to a previous study~\cite{lu_doping_2022} on a $53^{\circ}$ twist angle.
+We find a time-reversal-symmetry (TRS) breaking phase in a small doping interval in the overdoped region when inter-layer tunneling is strong enough.
+Contrary to expectations, being closer to the $45^{\circ}$ twist angle does not expand this TRS region compared to a previous study~[Lu \textit{et al}, Phys.
+Rev. B \textbf{105}, 245127 (2022)] on a $53^{\circ}$ twist angle.
 This is attributed to the fact that the two superconducting states in competition have almost identical nodal structures.